The shape-velocity alignment of satellites forged by tidal locking and dynamical friction: Results

 Notably, the green curve ($\alpha_\mathrm{vr}$) in the fourth panel of Figure~\ref{fig:orbit_stack} is overall slightly higher than the yellow curve ($\alpha_\mathrm{sv}$) in the third panel from the top.
 This is due to the slight offset between the major axes direction and the radial direction, which we have seen from Figure~\ref{fig:orbit_ill} (yellow and gray arrows).
 This can also be seen from the bottom panel of Figure~\ref{fig:orbit_stack}, where we show a direct comparison between the orbital alignment ($\alpha_\mathrm{sv}$) and the alignment between the galactocentric radial direction and the motion direction of subhalos ($\alpha_\mathrm{vr}$), with the latter showing slightly higher values.
 This offset results in a gentler decrease from the pericenter to the apocenter of the black curve in the third panel than the fourth one.
 Note that this offset angle is always towards the motion direction of subhalos (see Figure~\ref{fig:orbit_ill}, where yellow arrows are always biased towards green arrows).
 We will return to this point slightly later.

-Now we back discuss the halo mass dependence of the orbital alignment signal in Figure~\ref{fig:thetasv}.
+We now return to discussing the halo mass dependence of the orbital alignment in Figure~\ref{fig:thetasv}.
 The stronger orbital alignment signal in more massive halos is likely because satellites/subhalos in more massive host halos have more radial orbits \citep[e.g.][]{Li2020,He2024}.
 For more radial orbits, the motion directions are more likely to be aligned with the galactocentric radial directions.
 Therefore, satellites/subhalos in more massive host halos feature stronger orbital alignment signals when moving inwards (blue curves in Figure \ref{fig:thetasv}), while the misalignment signals when moving outwards are weakened (red curves in Figure \ref{fig:thetasv}).

 A second reason to explain our measured orbital alignment signals is likely related to tidal stripping.
 We have mentioned that there is always a small offset between the subhalo's major axis (yellow arrows) and the radial direction (gray arrows) in Figure~\ref{fig:orbit_ill}.
 The major axes are always slightly biased towards the motion direction (green arrows).
 This is likely due to tidal streams, which stretch the subhalo along the orbit trajectory.
 Explicitly, tides cause particles to be stripped from the two Lagrangian points.
 When they are first stripped, these particles tend to distribute along the radial direction connecting the satellite/subhalo and the center of the host.
 Afterwards, these stripped particles would move along the leading and trailing arms of the streams formed by tides, as particles moving at the inner/outer sides would move faster/slower with respect to the progenitor, causing elongations along the orbit.
 Though only bound particles are used in our analysis, and the majority of particles along the leading/trailing arms of the streams are no longer bound to their progenitors, there can still be some particles that have just been stripped and remain loosely bound in the outskirts of their progenitor satellites/subhalos.
 As these particles get ahead of/fall behind the bulk along the motion direction, they will bias the major axis of the system to the motion direction, leading to the offset between the major axis and the radial direction.